nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 2. Choose a more complex model
 3. Visit data augmentation options

 Next week, we'll be looking more in-depth into training parameters to boost model performance.
-We'll also look into how you can plug in other pretrained models available to us.
+We'll also look into how you can plug in other pre-trained models available to us.